-- Flour 1 cup (I used wheat flour, you can also use all purpose flour)
+- 1 cup flour (I used wheat flour, you can also use all purpose flour)

-- White Rice Flour 1 tablespoon (adding white rice flour helps to make the fritters more crispy, I highly recommend using it)
+- 1 tablespoon white rice flour (adding white rice flour helps to make the fritters more crispy, I highly recommend using it)

-- Salt a pinch
+- salt a pinch

-- turmeric powder a pinch
+- ¼ teaspoon turmeric powder

-- Sugar 1 to 2 tablespoons
+- 2 tablespoons sugar

-- Water 1 1/4 cup
+- 1 ¼ cup water

-- Cut each banana lengthwise, then cut each piece into halves.
+- Cut each ripe plantain banana lengthwise, then cut each piece into halves.
 Now you have got 4 pieces of equal size, from each banana. ( You can cut them again to make small sized fritters, especially if you are making for kids).
 I recommend to remove the tiny black seeds that you see inside the fruit by scraping gently using the knife, as many people (especially kids) love the fritters to be without the seeds.
 However removing the seeds is optional, and if you are in a hurry, you can just leave the seeds as they are.